Bayesian polarization calibration and imaging in very long baseline interferometry: Application to real data

-The EVPA pattern is generally consistent except for the core region due to the improved resolution in the resolve image.
-Both images show the rotational EVPA structure at the core but the resolve image exhibits thinner emission structures that show more abrupt changes. \autoref{Fig:3C273_EVPA_std} shows the 3C273 resolve EVPA standard deviation.
+The EVPA pattern is generally consistent except for the core region, due to the improved resolution in the \texttt{resolve} image.
+Both images show the rotational EVPA structure at the core, but the \texttt{resolve} image exhibits thinner emission structures that show more abrupt changes. \autoref{Fig:3C273_EVPA_std} shows the 3C273 \texttt{resolve} EVPA standard deviation.
 We note that a robust rotation measure can be estimated using the Bayesian approach \citep{Vogt_Ensslin_2005_Bayesian_RM}.
 A detailed investigation of Bayesian rotation measure analysis using our method is left for future work.
+In the \texttt{resolve} reconstruction, Stokes V emission is negligible (less than 0.2 $\%$ of the total intensity emission).
+The Stokes V reconstruction requires additional calibration steps.
+This aspect will be addressed in future work.

-For the leakage calibration, a total of 160 D-terms (2 polarization modes $\times$ 10 antennas $\times$ 8 IFs) are inferred since the D-terms in MOJAVE observations with VLBA at 15 GHz tend to be different per IF.
-This approach of reconstructing D-terms per IF is highly desirable, especially for wide-band observations, as the signal path for each IF is different which can result in changes to the D-terms for each IF separately.
-We also note that base-band boundaries can cause jumps in leakage that will also differ for the individual IFs \citep{Martividal_2021_PolSolve}.
+For the leakage calibration, a total of 160 D-terms (two polarization modes $\times$ ten antennas $\times$ eight IFs) are inferred since the D-terms in MOJAVE observations with VLBA at 15 GHz tend to be different per IF.
+This approach of reconstructing D-terms per IF is highly desirable, especially for wideband observations, as the signal path for each IF is different, which can result in changes to the D-terms for each IF separately.
+We also note that baseband boundaries can cause jumps in leakage that will also differ for individual IFs \citep{Martividal_2021_PolSolve}.

-In \autoref{3C273_15GHz_Dterm_cross_correlation}, the resolve D-term posterior means and D-terms obtained using the \texttt{LPCAL} software are shown to be consistent with each other, as they are strongly correlated.
-It is important to note that the resolve D-term solutions are from 3C273 data only and D-terms using \texttt{LPCAL} are the median values of D-term solutions from multiple sources.
+In \autoref{3C273_15GHz_Dterm_cross_correlation}, the \texttt{resolve} D-term posterior means and the D-terms obtained using the \texttt{LPCAL} software are shown to be consistent with each other, as they are strongly correlated.
+It is important to note that the \texttt{resolve} D-term solutions are from 3C273 data only, and the D-terms using \texttt{LPCAL} are the median values of D-term solutions from multiple sources.
 The results indicate that our Bayesian polarization calibration method is able to estimate reliable D-terms from data with complex source structures.
-A more detailed analysis with additional data sets is deferred to future work.
+A more detailed analysis with additional datasets is deferred to future work.